tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/observation_simulation.rst

 - **Generic noise**: By specifying an arbitrary function that generates noise (as a function of time), a user can add noise from any type of distribution to the simulated observations

 Defining additional output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+As is the case with the state propagation (add link TODO), you can define any number of dependent variable to be saved along with the observations.
+These include distances between link ends, angles between link ends, and a variety of other options.
+Note that this functionality is relatively new, and the list of implemented dependent variables is currently limited.
+A full list of options can be found in TODO